dotnet/csharpstandard/standard/namespaces.md

 > *Example*:
 >
-> <!-- ExternalRef$Example: {template:"standalone-lib-without-using", name:"UsingAliasDirectives7", expectedErrors:["x","x"], expectedWarnings:["x","x"]} -->
+> <!-- Example: {template:"extern-lib", name:"UsingAliasDirectives7", project:"ExampleProject", expectedErrors:["CS1537"], additionalFiles:["N1N2.cs"]} -->
-> <!-- FIX: I got this to work outside the test framework.
-1. The external definitions are in files ExternAliasA.cs and ExternAliasB.cs in the additional-files folder.
-2. We need a DLL for each of these compiled using csc ExternAliasA.cs -t:library and csc ExternAliasB.cs -t:library 3.
-The Library.cs file needs to be compiled using csc Library.cs N1N2.cs -t:library -r:X=ExternAliasA.dll -r:Y=ExternAliasB.dll, where the two references must include the path to the DLLs. -->
 > ```csharp
-> extern alias A;
+> extern alias X;
-> extern alias B;
+> extern alias Y;
 >
-> using A = N1.N2; // Error: alias A already exists
+> using X = N1.N2; // Error: alias X already exists
 >
-> class B {} // Ok
+> class Y {} // Ok
 > ```
 >
-> The using alias named `A` causes an error since there is already an alias named `A` in the same compilation unit.
-The class named `B` does not conflict with the extern alias named `B` since these names are added to distinct declaration spaces.
+> The using alias named `X` causes an error since there is already an alias named `X` in the same compilation unit.
+The class named `Y` does not conflict with the extern alias named `Y` since these names are added to distinct declaration spaces.
 The former is added to the global declaration space and the latter is added to the alias declaration space for this compilation unit.
 >
 > When an alias name matches the name of a member of a namespace, usage of either must be appropriately qualified:
 >